About the competition

 Deadlines & prizes

-Judging will take place in April 2016.
-It is anticipated that the awards ceremony will be held on May 11th 2016 in Dublin.
-Attendance is by invite only.
+Judging will take place in March 2017.
+It is anticipated that the awards ceremony will be held on April 2017 in Dublin.

 Funders and supporters

-We are grateful to the following for their support in 2016: The HSE National Social Inclusion Office; The Drug Programmes and Policy Unit in the Department of Health; Healthy Ireland; COSC- The National Office for the Prevention of Domestic, Sexual and Gender-based Violence in the Department of Justice and Equality; and The Ana Liffey Drug project.
+We are grateful to the following for their support in 2017: The HSE National Social Inclusion Office; The Drug Programmes and Policy Unit in the Department of Health; Healthy Ireland; and The Ana Liffey Drug project.

 The Let's Talk about Drugs Media Awards was developed as a local competition by Greater Blanchardstown Response to Drugs in 2007.
 Since 2014 the initiative has been further developed as a national competition and is now managed by The Ana Liffey Drug Project